hrden04/Shop-Smart1.0.0/README.md

 ## Usage

-> Some usage instructions This project is meant to be a clone of a module located on the Amazon.com website under the item description page of a graphics card.
-The module represented here is a customer reviews module and will suppport multiple features.
-Ton run this repo you will need to install dependencies and run appropriate scripts.
+> Some usage instructions: To run this repo you will need to install dependencies and run appropriate scripts.
+The front end uses react.js and the back end is an express server with a mongoDB databse.

 ## Requirements